benelnekave/campaign_manager/ReadMe.txt

 Important notes:
 * I have some 'should do's with good explanations.
 1. I wanted to experience both json stracture and Class stracture implementation of an object.
 	Naturally I would have created an objects which holds a db row coulumns as fields and populate it in the DAO.
 	I didn't know what is the node.js best practice for this kind of programming, json is already stractured like an object.
 	So I used the db object as a json all along the way.
-		In order to expirence some Class as I'm used to from other languages, I created the campaignClass with a prototype. campaignClass in the bonus part.
+	In order to expirence some Class as I'm used to from other languages, I created the campaignClass with a prototype. campaignClass is in the bonus part.
 2. I used tap for testing. it's very cool and give you a lot of 'out of the box' features like test coverage 2.1 .
 I used winston for logging.
-	3. I didn't care much about data/runtime efficancy.
+3. I didn't care much about memmory/runtime efficancy.
 	I know I could have used map for <id,Campaign> and get the campaigns in O(1) but it wasn't written that id is uniqe.
 4. I didn't allow though to add with 'addCampaign request' a campaign with an existing id.
 	I know it's the opposite of what I wrote on 3 but I wanted to implement this functionality because bonus is my section :)
 5. I started contact.html, about.html, index.html but I stopped after talking with you. you can find those in /views.
 	I didn't touch the pug, automaticly created, files although it seems interesting to deal with.
-	6. I got a hard time working on the tests, I couldn't call the http requests in a function and it was time consuming so it's a bit of a mess. sorry about that.
+6. I got a hard time working on the tests, I couldn't call the http requests in a function so it's a bit of a mess.
+	I coudn't call it in a particular order also so I tested the functions themselvs (like compo-test) and not the api in the Test folder.
+I did a lot of coding in the tests and tried to solve it in few ways but I missed something there, might be with the compliation of the tests.
+	I marked out the basics of what Iv'e tried in order for you to see what I meant.
+7. I didn't know Node's best practice for naming so I named all of the files with camelCase.
+Usually I'm using capitals for classes first letter and lowecase camelCase for functions.

+	I tested the api with post-man which is equvilent to curl.

-	I hope this document is not overwhelming
+	I hope this document is not overwhelming.
+	To best understand the objects stracture, I prepared an objects examples and created a UML.
 Thanks for the Node.js experience!
-It was great fun!
+It was great addicting fun!